 Boundaries are not always clear.
 There are “grey areas”.
 Actions often have the potential to be perceived by others in unintended ways.
 Staff working with children have the power.
 It is ultimately the staff member’s responsibility not to misuse it.
-If in doubt staff members should err on the side of caution and seek advice from their line leader.
+If in doubt, staff members must always err on the side of caution and seek advice from their line leader.

 Mandatory Reporting Obligations

-In the case where a former student (still under the age of 18), or the parent or guardian of a former student, makes an allegation about child sexual abuse at the School occurring before 2009, the Department of Communities – Child Protection Service is to be informed immediately.
-An allegation involving a former student who is now aged 18 or over is reportable to the Police.
-In either case, the Principal must submit a critical incident report to the Director General, Department of Education and may also be required to notify the Teacher Registration Board of Western Australia.
+In the case where a former student (still under the age of 18), or the parent or guardian of a former student, makes an allegation about child sexual abuse at the College occurring before 2009, the Department of Communities – Child Protection Service is to be informed immediately.
+An allegation involving a former student who is now aged 18 or over is reportable to the police.
+In either case, the Principal must be informed and submit a critical incident report to the Director General (Department of Education) and where required notify the Teacher Registration Board of Western Australia.

-- Staff are required to follow any lawful and reasonable direction made by the College or its representatives.
+- Staff are required to follow any lawful and reasonable direction made by College or its representatives

-- Contractors and volunteers must be aware of and comply with the Contractor and Volunteer Code of Conduct.
+- Contractors must be aware of and comply with the Contractor Acceptable Standards of Behaviour at PLC.

 Interactions with Students and their Families